NYC · Live Music · 2026

 30-Night Residency

 The event of the NYC concert year.
-Harry Styles plays 30 consecutive shows at MSG from August through October 2026 as part of his Together, Together world tour — his only US dates this year and the most shows at any venue across the international tour.
-His previous 15-night Love on Tour residency became the highest-grossing single engagement in MSG’s history.
-The run culminates in Harryween shows on October 30 and 31.
-Tickets are in high demand — most nights sold through the fan presale.
-Check Ticketmaster for remaining availability and secondary market options.
+Harry Styles plays 30 consecutive shows at MSG from August through October — his only US dates in 2026.
+His previous Love on Tour residency became the highest-grossing single engagement in MSG history.
+The run ends with Harryween shows on October 30 and 31, which will be the hardest tickets of the entire run.
+Most dates sold through the fan presale; secondary market availability exists across the run.

 Ariana Grande

-Following her role as Glinda in the Wicked films, Ariana Grande is bringing her pop and R&B show to Barclays Center for a five-night run in support of her latest album.
-Five nights at Barclays is a significant stand — the arena holds 19,000 for concerts, meaning Grande is playing to close to 100,000 people across the run.
-Brooklyn’s Atlantic Avenue neighborhood around Barclays is one of the more rewarding pre-concert areas in the city.
+Following her role as Glinda in the Wicked films, Ariana Grande brings her pop and R&B show to Barclays Center for five nights in July.
+Five nights at Barclays means close to 100,000 people across the run.
+Brooklyn’s Atlantic Avenue neighborhood around the arena is one of the more rewarding pre-concert areas in the city.

 Ed Sheeran — LOOP Tour